Phillip Gaonwe Matante International Airport

 Phillip Gaonwe Matante International Airport (IATA: FRW, ICAO: FBPM), also known as Francistown International Airport, serves Francistown, Botswana.
-The airport is on the western edge of the city.
+The public airport, which caters to both commercial and national military's aircraft, is on the western edge of the city.
 The airport was named after Philip Matante.

 Facilities

 The new terminal building opened in 2011 and the old terminal at the eastern end of the airport was transferred to the Botswana Defence Force.
 There are no jet bridges, thus passengers must walk from the terminal to designated parking areas on the tarmac in front of the terminal.
 A new control tower was built next to the new terminal.

 The passenger terminal has an arrival and departure hall.
 A small retail area hosts car rental companies, an ATM and a post office.

 Other tenants include Customs and Excise, Immigration, Meteorological Service Office, Air BP Fuels, and Air Botswana Offices.

 Airline and destinations

 Francistown handles domestic and regional (within Africa) flights.

 Botswana Defence Force Air Wing

 Francistown is home to one of three Botswana Defence Force Air Wing air bases and home to the Z3 Transport (Liaison) Squadron and the Z12 Transport Squadron.

 The air base is located in the old terminal building at the east end of the airport with the large steel hangar.